 7. Know your tech

 Prior to the COVID-19 pandemic, many people were clearly overwhelmed by the choice of communications technologies on offer.
-Circumstances mean that organisations have had to implement systems and policies overnight.
+Circumstances meant that organisations had to implement systems and policies overnight.
 But don’t let tech get in the way of conversation; if it is a one-off question with no real urgency, it might be more convenient to contact a colleague through your in-house chat or helpdesk software.
-As soon as it starts to get more complicated, pick up the phone or arrange a face to face video call.
+As soon as it starts to get more complicated, pick up the phone or arrange a face-to-face video call.